MDSHOHAG617/Daktar-Bari/README.md

-# 🏥 Daktar Bari – Telemedicine Web Application
+# 🏥 Daktar Bari – Telemedicine Web Application with FastAid AI assistent

 **Daktar Bari** is a comprehensive and user-centric telemedicine web platform designed to provide 24/7 access to essential healthcare services with a **FastAid AI assistent**.
 The application facilitates virtual healthcare consultations, digital prescription management, e-pharmacy services, and the subscription of healthcare and protection plans.
 It caters to patients, doctors, and administrators through a robust, role-based dashboard management system.